Why have a 100 Club?

 The Lucky Winners!

-The lucky winners (names only) are published in concert programmes and on our website (in the "News" section - see menu, above).
+The lucky winners (names only) are published on our website (in the "News" section - see menu, above).

 How do I/we join?